 Aerial baiting requirements

 Aerial baiting can only be done in certain circumstances and with certain types of 1080 bait products.
 There may also be restrictions on what type of aircraft can be used.

 Aerial baiting on your property must be approved by the Local Land Service.
 For more details, see the Aerial Baiting conditions in the relevant schedule of the Pesticide Control (1080 Bait Products) Order 2020 (PDF 568KB) for the pest you are targeting.

 Distance restrictions for aerial baiting are usually different from those for ground baiting.

 Distance restrictions for 1080 baits

-You must lay baits a specified distance from property boundaries, habitations, waterways and public roads.
+You must not lay 1080 baits any closer than the distance specified in the 1080 PCO for a property boundary, habitation, waterway and public roads.
 These distances are set out in section 4 of each schedule.

-If you are part of a group baiting program, check section 4 in the schedule for details about exemptions that apply for
+If you are part of a group baiting program, check section 4 in the relevant schedule for details about exemptions or lesser distances that apply for

 - property boundaries